JorgenRingen/blog/content/blog/2015-05-21_javaee_using_jsr310_types_with_jaxrs.md

 slug: javaee_jsr310_types_with_jaxrs
 ---

-With Java 8 came JSR310, a new and improved date and time API for Java.
+With Java 8 came the [JSR310 Date and Time API](https://jcp.org/en/jsr/detail?id=310), a new and improved date and time API for Java.
-This post will show you how you can use types from JSR310 directly in JAX-RS s by only leveraging the Java EE api.
+This post will show you how you can use types from JSR310 directly in [JAX-RS](https://github.com/jax-rs) s by only leveraging the Java EE api.

 JavaEE dependency:
 ```xml